-3.1.4.
-Beef and veal (+ EUR 4.9 million) and Pigmeat, eggs and poultry (+ EUR 24.3 million)
+3.1.3.
+Beef and veal (+ EUR 30.1 million), Sheep and goat (+ EUR 1.8 million) and Pigmeat, eggs and poultry (+ EUR 74.8 million)

 The over-execution in these articles is the mirror picture of the underimplementation in milk and milk products resulting from the application of the targeted aid for the livestock sectors.
-The expenditure declared for these sectors will be covered via transfers from appropriations available for this measure in the article 05 02 12.
+The expenditure declared for these sectors are covered via transfers from appropriations available for this measure in article 05 02 12.